-As the code for each Lambda function was written, so too were corresponding PyUnit90 (based on the Java unit testing framework JUnit41) unit tests for that function to ensure that the function was working as expected, that edge cases were covered, and to indicate if functionality was broken when updates were made.
+As the code for each Lambda function was written, so too were corresponding PyUnit unit tests for that function to ensure that the function was working as expected, that edge cases were covered, and to indicate if functionality was broken when updates were made.
 Indeed, this often proved invaluable, as the unit tests revealed on multiple occasions edge cases that were not handled properly, such as the handling of the API responses when only a single item was returned.
 Without the utilisation of unit testing, it's likely that these issues would have gone unnoticed in the codebase until they caused an error in deployment, which could have lead to Lambda function crashes, inconsistent database data, and wasted developer time spent on debugging the application.

-These PyUnit tests are run using pytest74 which automatically discovers Python test files in a given directory and can generate code coverage reports.
+These PyUnit tests are run using pytest which automatically discovers Python test files in a given directory and can generate code coverage reports.
 While PyUnit tests can be run with python -m unittest, pytest makes it easier to run the tests and can generate coverage reports automatically. pytest also allows for unit tests to be specified in its own non-standard format alongside to the standard PyUnit format, but this was not used in an effort to keep the tests as standard and as homogeneous as possible.
-The coverage percentage is calculated as: